kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 For the above, the most recently updated object is determined by parsing the ResourceVersion as an `int64` and picking the highest value.
-This is meaningful under the assumption that all the source workspaces are from the same kcp server --- which will be true for this PoC but is not a reasonable assumption in general.
+This is meaningful under the assumption that all the source workspaces are from the same server --- which will be true for this PoC but is not a reasonable assumption in general.
 Also: interpreting ResourceVersion breaks a rule for Kubernetes clients --- but this is dismayingly common.
 Beyond this PoC we could hope to do better by looking at the ManagedFields.
-But currently kcp does not include https://github.com/kubernetes/kubernetes/pull/110058 so the ManagedFields often do not properly reflect the update times.
+But currently the server does not include https://github.com/kubernetes/kubernetes/pull/110058 so the ManagedFields often do not properly reflect the update times.
 Even so, those timestamps have only 1-second precision --- so conflicts